soverc89/CSU-Senior-Project-aTaylor/docs/Proposal.md

 Problem Statement
 -----------------

-When planning a hunting trip, there is no sure fire way to ensure you will see anything, much less ensure you will be able to harvest an animal.
-At most you can increase your odds.
-One of the best ways to increase your odds of encountering an animal is to choose ideal weather conditions.
+When planning a hunting trip, success is never guaranteed.
+Hunters face the uncertainty of whether they will even see an animal, much less harvest one.
+The challenge lies in the unpredictable nature of wildlife, making it dificult to ensure a sucessful hunt.
+Although no hunting strategy can guarantee results, hunters can increase their chances of encountering game by carefully selecting ideal weather conditions.

 Project Description
 -------------------

-This project will collect and analyze weather data, primarily wind data, to determine the best hunting locations in a given area.
+This project will collect and analyze weather data, primarily wind data, to determine the best times and locations to hunt in a given area set by the user.

 Proposed Implementation Language(s)
 -----------------------------------

-Still Determining:
 Python, HTML, CSS, Javascript, SQLite

 Libraries, Packages, Development Kits, etc., to be used in the proposed implementation language(s)
 --------------------------------------------------------------------------------------------------

-Still Determining:
 Flask, MapBox JS, Requests, Pure.css, Bootstrap, Node.JS

 Additional Software/Equipment Needed
 ------------------------------------

-Still Determining:

 Alternative Solutions and Rationale 🔍
 --------------------------------------